adarshkushwah21111/NAS-HIC-Blog/Blog.md

 **Is it time consuming to automate the process of finding the optimized Architecture?**\
  Due to large search space, it takes around 28-30 GPU days for training of the model and finding and tuning the hyperparameters using reinforcement learning.
 But with the help of Differentiable Architecture Search(DARTS), it takes around 2-3 GPU days for  training the model.

+**DARTS**

+Close to other AutoML/NAS(Neural Architecture Search) approaches that utilize Reinforcement Learning, Bayes Optimization, or Evolutionary calculation.
+DARTS uses a gradient-based method where search space is relaxed to be continuous rather than looking over a discrete set of candidate architectures.
+Then jointly optimize architecture parameters α and weight parameters w that comes under bi-level optimization.

+"The data efficiency of gradient-based optimization, as opposed to inefficient black-box search, allows DARTS to achieve competitive performance with state of the art using orders of magnitude fess computation resources.
+We introduce a novel algorithm for differentiable network architecture search based on bilevel optimization, which applies to both convolutional and recurrent architectures." — source: DARTS Paper

+Prior strategies utilized reinforcement learning and required many computational resources with around 2000 GPU days and 3150 GPU days for evolutionary calculation.
+DARTS diminished the search time to 2-3 GPU days which is exceptional.
+This optimization is reached by relaxing the search space.
+Searching over a discrete set has the restriction that the model must be trained on a specific configuration before considering the subsequent arrangement, thus more time-consuming.

+**Dataset Introduction**

+The proposed 11K Hands dataset is publically available and comprises 11,076 hand images of 190 subjects aged between 18 and 75 years.
+Each picture has 1600 × 1200 pixels.
+Each subject was requested to arbitrarily open and close his fingers from the right and left hands to get variety in caught hands shapes.
+Each hand was captured from both dorsal and palmar sides.
+The metadata of each hand image incorporates subject ID, orientation data, age, and hand skin tone.
+Likewise, each metadata record has a set of information of the captured hand picture, like right-or left-hand, hand side (dorsal or palmar), and logical indicators alluding to whether the hand picture contains accessories, asymmetry, or nail polish.

 **Dataset Modification and Pipelinging with Pytorch:**